mbwong/mbwong.github.com/_posts/2013-06-16-entering-adulthood.md

 _A friend wrote to me about the confusion of entering adult life -- the 9-to-5 grind, the loss of close-by friends, the phoniness, the materialism.
 Here's an edited version of my response._

-I remember my first experiences of adult life during my internship the summer before senior year well.
+I remember my first experiences of adult life well.
+It was during my internship the summer before senior year.
 I was exhausted each day when I returned from just sitting in front of a computer from 9am to 6pm.
 I was frightened to realize that all my friends were [suddenly far away][lcd].
-Adulthood was so utterly overwhelming that it took many, many months for me to even begin to sort it out.
 I remember thinking, [_How did I get here?_][talkingheads] I was so confused about what to do with my life.
 I changed my mind again and again.

 [lcd]: http://open.spotify.com/track/2Ud3deeqLAG988pfW0Kwcl
 [talkingheads]: http://open.spotify.com/track/2WM63pILSg6VzgCnu0OU6K

-I have pondered adulthood for the past year.
+Adulthood was so utterly overwhelming that I took many, many months to pondered it.
 [Many][kahneman] [thinkers][aurelius] [have][trunk] [helped][dfw] [me][graham].
 I also benefited from talking and writing with many friends and, at one point, a therapist.
-Perhaps I can help by telling you a few goals that I have coming out of my reflections.
+Perhaps I can help by telling you a few principles that I now follow.

 [trunk]: http://blog.penelopetrunk.com/
 [graham]: http://www.paulgraham.com/love.html